“No Safe Spaces”: Carolla - Prager flick calls out violent snowflakes big time

 Taking violent snowflakes on and giving it right back to them

-Given a limited theater release in 2019, the film was routinely ignored by the cognoscenti or given the usual smug, self-righteous pummeling and ad hominem tarring and feathering that leftist elites use to smear anything that fails to get their imprimatur before release.
-But some reviews proved surprisingly balanced, like this one by Owen Glieberman in Variety, of all places.
+Given a limited theater release in 2019, the film was routinely ignored by the cognoscenti.
+Or given the usual smug, self-righteous pummeling and ad hominem tarring and feathering that leftist elites use to smear anything that fails to get their imprimatur before release.
+But some reviews proved surprisingly balanced,.
+Like this one by Owen Glieberman in Variety.
 His conclusion is one that needs serious consideration, even by doctrinaire leftists.
-The kind that generally deplore this kind of film without having ever seen it.
+The kind that generally deplores a film without having ever seen it.

 “The most head-turning point made by ‘No Safe Spaces’ is that today’s anti-free-speech radicals, who on many college campuses dominate the discourse, are going to be tomorrow’s leaders.
 The university has, in a sense, been a Petri dish for the winnowing down of the First Amendment.
 Unless this idea is fought against, it’s likely to spread far beyond the cloister of academia.
 And if that happens, it won’t only be about controlling ‘hate speech.’
 It will be about controlling your speech, just because someone else hates it.”